This page has instructions for handling errors and troubleshooting problems that may arise during application development.

 Additionally, CockroachDB supports the PostgreSQL wire protocol and the majority of its syntax.
 This means that existing applications can often be migrated to CockroachDB without changing application code.

-* Each table must have a primary key associated with it.
-You can, however, drop and add a primary key constraint within a single transaction.
+Each table must have a primary key associated with it.
+You can drop and add a primary key constraint within a single transaction.

-For more information about the differences between CockroachDB and Postgres feature support, see PostgreSQL Compatibility.
+For more information about the differences between CockroachDB and PostgreSQL feature support, see PostgreSQL Compatibility.

 For more information about the SQL standard features supported by CockroachDB, see SQL Feature Support.